material-components/material-components-android-codelabs/java/shrine/README.md

-# MDC-102 for Material Components for Android (Java)
+# MDC-103 for Material Components for Android (Java)

-Contains complete code structure for the MDC-102 Java codelab.
+Contains starter code structure for the MDC-103 Java codelab.